NikkyAmresh/php-erp/README.md

 This is a simple MVC framework for building web applications in PHP.
 It's free and [open-source](LICENSE).

-It was created for the [Write PHP like a pro: build an MVC framework from scratch](https://davehollingworth.net/phpmvcg) course.
-The course explains how the framework is put together, building it step-by-step, from scratch.
-If you've taken the course, then you'll already know how to use it.
-If not, please follow the instructions below.

 ## Starting an application using this framework

 1. First, download the framework, either directly or by cloning the repo.